-This light turns on and remains on for seven seconds as a bulb check, when the ignition switch is first turned ON.
+This light turns on and remains on for six to eight seconds as a bulb check when the ignition switch is first turned ON.
 If the light is not on during starting, stays on, or turns on while driving, have the system inspected by an authorized dealer as soon as possible.
+Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.